-Law students from The Australian National University (ANU) are voluntarily staffing a Canberra-based hot desk to help Kimberley Community Legal Service (KCLS) lawyers assist people with legal issues in the Kimberley region over 5,000 kilometres away.
+Law students from The Australian National University (ANU) College of Law are voluntarily staffing a Canberra-based hot desk to help Kimberley Community Legal Service (KCLS) lawyers assist people with legal issues in the Kimberley region over 5,000 kilometres away.

 The KCLS has offices in Kununurra and Broome, 1,000 kilometres apart, and its seven full-time lawyers are swamped with requests that far outstrip their capacity to respond.

-The initiative is part of the ANU College of Law’s extra-curricular Law Reform and Social Justice Program, where students examine areas of law and work to try to improve them.
+The initiative is part of the ANU Law's extra-curricular Law Reform and Social Justice Program, where students examine areas of law and work to try to improve them.

 "Around 95 percent of clients of the Kimberley Community Legal Service are Aboriginal people struggling with very complex legal matters which can have profound negative impacts on their lives," said Judy Harrison, Senior Lecturer at the ANU College of Law.